RKorzeniowski/rkorzeniowski.github.io/_posts/2020-11-12-manual-backprop.md

 - Dropout regularization
 - Batch normalization

 By understanding how gradients propagate in these advanced structures, you can debug and optimize deep learning models more effectively.

-If you’re feeling ambitious, try implementing a ResNet with manual backpropagation!
+If you are interested in more [here you can find my full implementation of multi layer dense network in numpy](https://gitlab.com/pw_neural_nets/numpy_network) that archives 97.87% accuracy on MNIST test set.
+Next step would be to try implementing a small ResNet with manual backpropagation!